Dan Fouts: Early life

 Dan Fouts was born in San Francisco on June 10, 1951, to Julie and Bob Fouts, the fourth of five children.
-His father was a sports broadcaster who commentated for the San Francisco 49ers in the National Football League (NFL) for over 20 years.
+His father was a sports broadcaster who commentated for the San Francisco 49ers in the NFL for over 20 years.
 As a child, Dan acted as a stats-keeper for Bob and worked for the 49ers as a ballboy.
 One of his first sports heroes was John Brodie, the 49ers' starting quarterback at that time.
 At the age of 11, when Fouts asked his parents' permission to play football, they told him that he would have to be a quarterback, as he had shown a good throwing arm while playing Little League baseball.
 He played Pop Warner football for the Drake Junior Pirates, where his coach described him as an "outstanding quarterback" in 1964.

 Fouts attended Marin Catholic High School, located just north of San Francisco in Kentfield, California, for his first two years of high school football and had his first starts as a sophomore in 1966.
 He temporarily lost his starting position after his play was described as "extremely jittery" by the local San Rafael Daily Independent Journal, but an end of season report from the same paper stated that he should improve with better protection.
 The team had a record of 0–6 and Fouts finished the season with nine interceptions and only one touchdown.
 While at Marin Catholic, he also played varsity basketball as a forward.

 Fouts transferred to St. Ignatius College Preparatory, also in San Francisco, for his final two years of high school.
 Explaining the switch to St. Ignatius in 2013, he said, "My dad told me 'You're not going to get a scholarship at Marin Catholic; you're going to get it at St. Ignatius.
 In 1967, Fouts' junior year, St. Ignatius was the champion of the West Catholic Athletic League with a 6–0 record, and Fouts was named to the WCAL All-Star first-team.
 He nearly reversed his touchdown to interceptions ratio, with 16 touchdowns and two interceptions.
 St. Ignatius went 5–1 in Fouts' senior year but he passed much less as his team focused more on their running game.